think-ke/playbook/voice_module/introduction/1 Introduction.md

 This exclusion is not merely technical; it carries cultural and economic consequences.
 When communities cannot use their mother tongues in digital spaces, they risk marginalisation, reduced access to opportunities, and the erosion of linguistic heritage.

-The Tech Innovators Network Voice Playbook was created to address this imbalance.
+The **Tech Innovators Network Voice Playbook** was created to address this imbalance.
 It provides a structured and practical framework for collecting, managing, and sharing voice data in ways that are open, ethical, and sustainable.

-By emphasising low-resource languages in Kenya ,such as Kikuyu, Dholuo, Maasai, Kalenjin, and Somali,just to name a few, the Playbook highlights the importance of community-led approaches in:
+By emphasising low-resource languages in **Kenya** ,such as **Kikuyu, Dholuo, Maasai, Kalenjin, and Somali**,just to name a few, the Playbook highlights the importance of community-led approaches in:

 - Preserving linguistic and cultural heritage.
 - Enabling inclusive digital participation.